dk00/web-app-tools/README.md

 Shared state with minimal code, managed by Redux.

+Data is modeled as collections of documents, you can store data to state and retrieve it.

+A collection is an ordered set of documents of the same type, a document can be referenced by many collections.

+A document is an serializable JavaScript object that have unique `id` (among objects of the same type).

-State shape might change, always retrieve collections from the state with selectors.
+Avoid relying on state shape, it might change, always retrieve collections from the state with selectors.

 ### `[state, setState] = useSharedState(id, initialValue)`